ashishsutariya/Documentation-Argus/source/pages/howtouse1.rst

    :align: center

+ARGUS: Streamline Your Literature Reviews
 ARGUS offers a streamlined process for conducting literature reviews, empowering researchers to efficiently extract relevant information from research articles.
 Below is a detailed guide on how to use ARGUS effectively:

 Guide

-* Define Your Focus:

-Start by identifying the key terms, phrases, or research questions that will guide your literature review.
-Consider the specific aspects you want to explore within the existing literature.
-This will help you create effective keywords for ARGUS to utilize during the analysis.
+* Define Your Focus: Identify key terms, phrases, or research questions.
+Consider specific aspects you want to explore in the literature to create effective keywords for ARGUS analysis.

-* Feed ARGUS:

-Upload the research articles relevant to your topic.
-ARGUS accepts PDF format and allows you to upload individual articles or utilize the batch upload feature for efficiency.
+* Feed ARGUS: Upload research articles (PDF format) individually or utilize batch upload for efficiency.

-* Let ARGUS Analyze:

-Once you've uploaded your articles, ARGUS will take over the heavy lifting.
-Its intelligent analysis engine will scan each article and identify sections relevant to your defined keywords.
-ARGUS then extracts the key data from these sections, saving you valuable time and effort.
+* Let ARGUS Analyze: ARGUS scans each uploaded article, identifying sections relevant to your defined keywords.
+It then extracts key data, saving you valuable time.

-* Review and Analyze:

-ARGUS presents the extracted data in a clear and organized format, making review and analysis a breeze.
-Carefully review the data to ensure it aligns with your research objectives and provides the insights you need to move forward.
+* Review and Analyze: ARGUS presents the extracted data in a clear and organized format for easy review and analysis.
+Ensure it aligns with your research objectives and provides the insights you need.

-* Refine for Precision (Optional):

-For even more focused results, ARGUS allows you to refine the extraction rules.
-This may involve adjusting your keywords, modifying the extraction criteria, or revising parameters to better align with your research needs.
+* Refine for Precision (Optional): For even more focused results, refine extraction rules by adjusting keywords, modifying criteria, or revising parameters to better align with your research needs.